salvogiangri/UN1CA/docs/expert/build.md

 # Build UN1CA
 {: .pb-2 }
 Building UN1CA is pretty straightforward and only requires running a few commands to get the job done.
-However, setting up your environment correctly might be necessary before proceeding to avoid errors/issues.
+However, setting up your environment correctly is necessary before proceeding to avoid errors/issues.

 ## Minimum requirements
 {: .pb-2 }